-Above: It is good to see that a NASA climate web page (http://climate.nasa.gov) has a NASA Climate Day link.
+Above: It is good to see that a climate web (http://climate.nasa.gov) has a NASA Climate Day link.
 For now, it appears to be limited to middle and high school students in the Los Angeles area in October or November of each year.
 Image credit: NASA.